 The proactive and timely communication of business transactions is key to allowing effective tax management to be undertaken through liaison with external advisers.
 Effective liaison at the planning stage of a transaction will ensure that tax risks and opportunities inherent in transactions are managed effectively

-The Group is committed to an open and transparent relationship in its dealing with HMRC and will seek to work in partnership with HMRC and other tax authorities around the world.
-Where there is uncertainty in respect of particular tax treatments the Group shall enter into up-front discussions with HMRC to obtain certainty or clearance in advance.
+The Group is committed to an open, transparent relationship in its dealing with HMRC and will seek to work in partnership with HMRC and other tax authorities around the world.
+Where there is uncertainty in respect of particular tax treatments, the Group shall enter into up-front discussions with HMRC to obtain certainty or clearance in advance.
 All dealings with the tax authorities and other relevant bodies will be conducted in a collaborative, courteous and timely manner.